Litre Or Liter – British English vs. American English

 0 Reviews

 Ensuring logical and clear academic writing requires consistent language use.
-However, students sometimes run into difficulties distinguishing between British English vs. American English, particularly in spelling variations like “litre” or “litre.”
+However, students sometimes run into difficulties distinguishing between British English vs. American English, particularly in spelling variations like “litre” or “liter.”
 This can be extremely confusing for people who are not native English speakers.
 For a better grasp of these language variations, continue reading.

-“Litre” or “litre”
+“Litre” or “liter”

 British English